ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

    - in a non-HA Configuration single points of failure include enclosure hardware
    - in an HA configuration, no single points of failure

-Fpr more Information on how to purchase and install ONTAP Select, see [Ordering NetApp ONTAP Select instances {{site.data.keyword.cloud_notm}}](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-ordering-netapp-ontap-select-instances#ordering-netapp-ontap-select-instances).
+For more Information on how to request ONTAP Select, see [NetApp ONTAP Select](/docs/vmwaresolutions?topic=vmwaresolutions-netapp).

 <a name="NPS"></a>
 ### NetApp Private Storage